RaspAP/raspap-docs/docs/custom-plugins.md

    cd plugins
    sudo git clone https://github.com/[your-username]/SamplePlugin
    ```
-4. The `PluginManager` will detect and autoload the plugin.
-A **:fontawesome-solid-plug: Sample Plugin** item will appear in the sidebar.
+4. The `PluginManager` will detect and autoload the plugin; a new **:fontawesome-solid-plug: Sample Plugin** item will appear in the sidebar.
 5. Proceed with customizing your plugin by using the tips in the next sections.

 ## Scope of functionality